Dead Rising (video game)

-is a 2006 action-adventure game developed and published by Capcom.
-The game is the first entry in the Dead Rising series.
-The story follows photojournalist Frank West after he becomes trapped in a zombie infested shopping mall.
-Frank must uncover the mystery behind the outbreak before a rescue helicopter arrives in three days to evacuate him.
-The game features multiple endings depending on the conditions met by the player.
+is a 2006 action-adventure game developed and published by Capcom originally for the Xbox 360.
+The game's story follows wartime photojournalist Frank West, who becomes trapped inside a shopping mall in the town of Willamette, Colorado, during a deadly zombie plague.
+West must uncover the truth behind the plague before a rescue helicopter arrives in three days to evacuate him.

-The game is played from a third-person perspective and features an open world for the player to explore in the form of the Willamette Parkview Mall.
-The player must survive by scavenging for items around the shopping mall to fight zombies and hostile human non-player characters known as psychopaths, while rescuing friendly human non-player characters known as survivors.
-In addition, the game features a set time limit of 72 hours, which the player will have to complete the story within before the time expires.
+The game is played from the third-person perspective and is open world.
+The open world is set in a large shopping mall.
+Frank must survive by scavenging weapons to fight zombies and hostile human enemies.
+Frank can also escort friendly human survivors back to the mall's safe house.
+The player has 72 in-game hours (6 hours in real time) to finish the main story.
+Story and side missions are also individually timed, expiring if not completed on time.

-Dead Rising was released on August 8, 2006, originally for the Xbox 360.
-The game became a critical and commercial success, leading it to being introduced as part of the Xbox 360 "Platinum Hits" lineup and spawning three sequels – Dead Rising 2 in September 2010, Dead Rising 3 in November 2013, and Dead Rising 4 in December 2016.
-A port of the game was developed for the Wii, Dead Rising: Chop Till You Drop, released in February 2009.
-A mobile phone version was developed.
-As part of its tenth anniversary, the original Xbox 360 version of the game was re-released on September 13, 2016, for PlayStation 4, Windows, and Xbox One.
+Dead Rising was released on August 8, 2006.
+The game became a critical and commercial success, leading it to being introduced as part of the Xbox 360 "Platinum Hits" lineup and spawning three sequels, Dead Rising 2 in September 2010, Dead Rising 3 in November 2013 and Dead Rising 4 in December 2016.
+A port of the game developed for the Wii, Dead Rising: Chop Till You Drop, was released in February 2009.
+A mobile phone version for IPhone was developed in 2010.
+As part of its tenth anniversary, a remastered version of the game was released on September 13, 2016, for PlayStation 4, Windows, and Xbox One; along with remasters of Dead Rising 2 and Dead Rising 2: Off the Record, respectively.
+An upgraded "deluxe" remastered version, Dead Rising Deluxe Remaster, was released for PlayStation 5, Windows, and Xbox Series X/S on September 19, 2024.